Yang-Baxter representations of the infinite symmetric group: Yang-Baxter subfactors

-With $E_l(R_1)$, we now have concrete elements of the relative commutant $\N_R'\cap\M_R$ at our disposal.
-For $R=\pm1$ or $R=\pm F$, these partial traces are trivial, $E_l(\pm1)=\pm d\id_V$, $E_l(\pm F)=\pm\id_V$, as can be computed directly or inferred from the previously quoted result on irreducibility of $\N_R\subset\M_R$.
+With $E(R_1)=E_R(R_1)$, we now have concrete elements of the relative commutant $\N_R'\cap\M_R$ at our disposal.
+For $R=\pm1$ or $R=\pm F$, these partial traces are trivial, $E(\pm1)=\pm d\id_V$, $E(\pm F)=\pm\id_V$, as can be computed directly or inferred from the previously quoted result on irreducibility of $\N_R\subset\M_R$.

-However, for all R-matrices not equivalent to $\pm1,\pm F$, we get non-trivial partial traces $E_l(R_1)$.
+However, for all R-matrices not equivalent to $\pm1,\pm F$, we get non-trivial partial traces $E(R_1)$.
 In fact, it was shown in \cite{GohmKostler:2011,Yamashita:2012} that $E_R(R_1)$ generates the relative commutant $\N_R'\cap\M_R$.
-This implies that for $R\not\sim\pm1,\pm F$, the expectation $E_l(R_1)$ is not a multiple of the identity.
-Additionally, we can conclude that \eqref{diagram:commutingsquare} is indeed a commuting square.
+This implies that for $R\not\sim\pm1,\pm F$, the expectation $E(R_1)$ is not a multiple of the identity.

-The partial trace $E_l(R_1)$ of the R-matrix turns out to be a complete invariant for the equivalence relation $\sim$.
-This is a consequence of the next theorem, which follows from the work of Gohm and K\"ostler, and our Lemma~\ref{lemma:ER=El}.
+The partial trace $E(R_1)$ of the R-matrix turns out to be a complete invariant for the equivalence relation $\sim$.
+This is a consequence of the next theorem, which follows from the work of Gohm and K\"ostler, and our Lemma~\ref{lemma:ER=E}.
 These authors prove it in a setting of noncommutative probability \cite{GohmKostler:2010_2}, building on their earlier work \cite{GohmKostler:2009_2,Kostler:2010_3} (see also \cite{GohmKostler:2011}).
 In our situation, only certain aspects of \cite{GohmKostler:2009_2,GohmKostler:2010_2,Kostler:2010_3,GohmKostler:2011} are needed, and we give a shortened proof for the sake of self-containedness.